 Hydroponic systems are particularly at risk from this fungus, simply because an infection would spread rapidly and would be basically impossible for you to stop.

 You can also purchase root controls.
-If you do this, make sure the package specifies that it works for Pythium or root rot.
+If you do this, make sure the package specifies that it works for Pythium or root rot or even bud rot.

 And keep in mind that even some controls that claim to kill root rot will really take care of Pythium, so you really have to know what you’re buying.